-The smaller iMac has the same 1920 x 1080 pixel resolution as 1080i high-def television, and the 27″ provides an incredible 2560 x 1440 pixels.
-Both sizes are LED backlit, and the 27″ iMac also has Mini DisplayPort input, allowing another computer or video device (DVD or Blu-ray player) that supports DisplayPort to use the iMac’s screen (it’s not compatible with HDMI, DVI, or VGA, although there are now some third-party adapters).
-The SD Card slot, which is on the right side below the SuperDrive, supports SDXC.
+The smaller iMac has the same 1920 x 1080 pixel resolution as high-def television, and the 27″ beastie provides an incredible 2560 x 1440 pixels.
+Both sizes are LED backlit, and the 27″ iMac also allows video input over Thunderbolt, allowing another computer or video device (DVD or Blu-ray player) that supports DisplayPort or Thunderbolt to use the iMac’s screen (it’s not compatible with HDMI, DVI, or VGA, although there are third-party adapters).
+The SD Card slot, located on the right side below the SuperDrive, supports SDXC.

-Apple’s wireless keyboard is now standard, as is the Magic Mouse.
-The new iMac can also be ordered with Apple’s new Magic Trackpad.
+Apple’s wireless keyboard is standard, as is the Magic Mouse.
+The new iMac can be ordered with Apple’s Magic Trackpad.

-4 GB of RAM remains standard across the line, and maximum RAM stands at 16 GB using four 4 GB modules.
+4 GB of RAM remains standard across the line, and maximum RAM stands at 16 GB using four 4 GB modules (the 27″ i7 model supports up to 32 GB).

 Intel-based Macs use a partitioning scheme known as GPT.
 Only Macintel models can boot from GPT hard drives.
 Both PowerPC and Intel Macs can boot from APM (Apple’s old partitioning scheme) hard drives, which is the format you must use to create a universal boot drive in Leopard.
 PowerPC Macs running any version of the Mac OS prior to 10.4.2 cannot mount GPT volumes.
 PowerPC Macs won’t let you install OS X to a USB drive or choose it as your startup volume, although there is a work around for that.